samba/samba.github.io/_posts/2016-09-12-redshift-datawarehouse-lessons-in-design.md

 ### Getting Material

-There's an alternate approach that resolves this limitation, though it may seem (at first) to be counter-intuitive.
+There's an alternate approach that resolves this limitation, though it may seem at first to be unintuitive.
 The automation cited above (in [The DIY Data Warehouse](#the-diy-data-warehouse)) facilitates a better approach.

 When dealing with schemata that are likely to change, in this manner, views should be treated as ephemeral, not persisting against the underlying tables.
 The automation layer, performing scheduled jobs, should basically: